 The Sanctuary plays a large part in the community and runs several types of educational programmes involving basic knowledge for potential horse owners, The Saturday afternoon kids club and school holiday club, special needs children and disabled persons of all ages.

-Amber, Sophie and Lisa (all 15 years old) accepting a cheque on behalf of H.A.C.K. from AVOW for Youth Service Strategy-Youth Education (Welsh Assembly Government and Wrexham County Borough Council) and 6 year old Leon enjoying a kids holiday club education afternoon with Lenny the pony.
-Whilst 10 year old Carla helps out on a fund-raising day, "Guess the dolly's name."
+Amber, Sophie and Lisa (all 15 years old 2011) accepting a cheque on behalf of H.A.C.K. from AVOW for Youth Service Strategy-Youth Education (Welsh Assembly Government and Wrexham County Borough Council) Whilst on the right is Katie, Elinor, Sophie and Emily are helping fund-raise and are totally enjoying the experience

 This web site has been set up to highlight and explain the work that we do within the community and the young people that we help.